vasantkr97/n8n-v0/WEBHOOK_GUIDE.md

 ## ✅ How to Execute Workflows via Webhook

-Your n8n-v0 application now supports webhook triggers!
-Here's everything you need to know.
+Your n8n-v0 application now supports **public webhooks** - simple, no authentication required! 🎉

 ---

 ## 🎯 **What is a Webhook?**

-A **webhook** is a way to trigger your workflow from external services or applications by sending an HTTP request to a specific URL.
+A **webhook** is a way to trigger your workflow from external services or applications by sending a simple HTTP request to a URL.

 **Use Cases:**
 - Trigger workflow when someone fills a form
 - Execute workflow when you receive an email
 - Start automation from another app (Zapier, IFTTT, etc.)
 - Create API endpoints for your services
+- Integrate with any external service that can send HTTP requests

 ---